kira-96/ecmccfg/hugo/content/manual/motion_cfg/axisYaml.md

   id: 1                                               # Axis id
   type: joint                                         # this is for future selection of axis type
   mode: CSV                                           # supported mode, CSV and CSP, defaults CSV
+  # Please switch to ecmc auto-enable/disable (axis.autoEnable) instead of the motor record.
   parameters: 'axisPar' # additional parameters       # Additional params to motor record driver
   #                                                       "powerAutoOnOff=<value>;"  //2: What you want, 1:do not use, 0 to disable
   #                                                       "powerOffDelay=<value>:"